snitha99/-Bike-Sales-Project/README.md

 Age Group Trends: Identify purchasing trends across different age groups.

-Conclusion
+Conclusion:

 This dashboard is a powerful tool for visualizing and analyzing bike sales data.
-By leveraging these insights, businesses can optimize their marketing strategies and improve customer targeting.
+By leveraging these insights, businesses can optimize their marketing

+strategies and improve customer targeting.